LiviuCocianu/paper-soccer/README.md

 ## Gameplay
 A dot (ball) will spawn in the middle of the pitch at the start of the game.
 In order to move the ball, players have to draw a 1-square long line per turn, straight or diagonal, relative to the ball.
 Players can get additional moves in one turn by "bouncing" the ball on the endpoints of lines created by previous moves or on the boundaries of the pitch.

+There are 2 game modes you can play:
+- **Classic:** this is a very straight-forward mode: first to goal wins
+- **Best of 3:** first to score most goals wins; if 2 goals are scored by one of the players, the match will conclude early

 The game will end if any of the following occur:
-- **Score a goal:** one player moves the ball inside the opponent's goalpost and wins
+- **Score a goal (classic mode):** one player moves the ball inside the opponent's goalpost and wins
-- **Score an own goal:** one player moves the ball inside their own goalpost, causing them to lose
+- **Score an own goal (classic mode):** one player moves the ball inside their own goalpost, causing them to lose
 - **Get the ball stuck:** the ball is moved in a position that doesn't allow for any more moves, like a corner or running out of points around the ball to move towards (this will be considered a loss for the player that moved the ball)
 - **Block the goalpost:** the access to one of the goalposts got blocked like [this](https://upload.wikimedia.org/wikipedia/commons/thumb/5/5d/Pi%C5%82karzyki_blokada_bramki.svg/800px-Pi%C5%82karzyki_blokada_bramki.svg.png); this event is very rare, but the app handles this case too